bellistech/www/README.md

+==work in progress==
-work in progress, uses rss-daemon to aggregate rss feeds and display them on index.html resume.html sings to you blog.html loads blog entries from json
+* index.html uses rss-daemon to aggregate rss feeds and display them
+* resume.html sings to you
+* blog.html loads blog entries from json